Requirements for the research plan

 2.2 Current state of your own research

-Please present the research work you have already undertaken in the relevant field, describe the results obtained so far as well as the relevance of these preliminary undertakings for your project.
+Please present the research work you have already undertaken in the relevant field, describe the re-sults obtained so far as well as the relevance of these preliminary undertakings for your project.
 For a follow-up to an already approved project, please report on the work conducted within the scope of the previous project and the results obtained.
+Together with the CV, this information serves as a basis for assessing your scientific qualifications, particularly your expertise with regard to the project.

 2.3 Detailed research plan